southwick-associates/dashboard-template/README.md

 ### Visualize

-You can visualize the results in an interactive window using the shiny package:
+You can visualize the results in an interactive window using the shiny package.
+This can be helpful for exploring and/or checking the summary results.

 ``` r
 # install dependencies